 Situations where a crown may be the solution include:

-A crown may be the solution to saving that tooth; your dentist will evaluate your needs depending on your oral health and the condition of your teeth.
+A crown may be the solution to saving that tooth; our Toronto dentist will evaluate your needs depending on your oral health and the condition of your teeth.
+Crowns can be crafted to repair a single tooth, multiple teeth (including the entire mouth), or in conjunction with dental implants to fill a space.
+In fact, when missing teeth enter the equation, special consideration might be given to placing a dental bridge or implants.